dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ```

-If we had the new module to the configuration and run a plan we get something like this:
+If we add the new module to the configuration and run a plan we get something like this:

 ```bash